ThorD125/chrome-extension-for-a-thesis/thor-demeester-bap-Tedtalk-chrome-extension.md

 ### Why I Started Developing a Chrome Extension

 <small>
-It all began with thhe documents on LEHO.
+It all began with the documents on leho.
 </small>

-note: my frustration at school, specifically with the cumbersome process of viewing documents on LEHO.
+note: my frustration at school, specifically with the cumbersome process of viewing documents on leho.
 I had to scroll three times just to see a single page in its entirety.

 ![leho](readme/leho.png)

 note: This led me to write a small piece of JavaScript and execute it in the console.
 Later, I evolved this script into a bookmarklet.
 However, I still found it inconvenient to open a document and press the bookmark each time.
-Thus, I embarked on a quest to find a way to automatically execute JavaScript whenever a LEHO document was opened.
+Thus, I embarked on a quest to find a way to automatically execute JavaScript whenever a leho document was opened.
 This journey led me to the world of browser extensions.

 note: Although there were existing extensions like Tampermonkey that could potentially meet my needs, they didn't perform exactly as I wanted it.
 They were either too complex for my simple requirements or failed to function in the desired manner.
 As a result, I decided to develop my own extension.